phu0ngng/nccl/doc/source/examples.rst

  }
  ncclGroupEnd();

-Next, we call NCCL collective operations using a single thread, and group calls, or multiple threads, each provided with a comm object.
+Next, we call NCCL collective operations using a single thread and group calls, or multiple threads, each provided with a comm object.

 At the end of the program, we destroy all communicators objects: